 Scratchpad Modes

-Click the Scratchpad button in the header bar to open a menu with three display modes:
+Click the Scratchpad button in the header bar to open a dropdown menu with three modes.
+The selected mode determines what happens when you double-click an expression card:

 |---|---|